legacysurvey/legacysurvey/pages/dr9/updates.rst

     * ``shape_e1``, ``shape_e1_ivar``, ``shape_e2``, ``shape_e2_ivar``, ``shape_r``, ``shape_r_ivar``

-  - the logic behind this change is that, in DR8, the composite ``type`` comprised some fraction (``fracdev``) of a de Vaucouleurs profile, with the remaining fraction being an exponential profile.
+  - The logic behind this change is that, in DR8, the composite ``type`` comprised some fraction (``fracdev``) of a de Vaucouleurs profile, with the remaining fraction being an exponential profile:

-  - the ``shapedev_`` and ``shapeexp_`` parameters, in DR8, defined the appropriate parameters for the de Vaucouleurs and exponential profiles.
+    * the ``shapedev_`` and ``shapeexp_`` parameters, in DR8, defined the appropriate parameters for the de Vaucouleurs and exponential profiles.
 In the event that something was fit with ``type=DEV`` or ``type=EXP``, only the columns that corresponded to the relevant profile would be populated.

-  - the "COMP" profile has been replaced by a Sersic profile in DR9, so there is no need to have "mixes" of "DEV" and "EXP".
+    * the "COMP" profile has been replaced by a Sersic profile in DR9, so there is no need to have "mixes" of "DEV" and "EXP".

   - In DR9, every profile is defined by its ``type``, and ``shape_r``, ``shape_e1`` etc. are the appropriate parameters for that ``type`` (so, i.e., ``shapedev_r`` and ``shapeexp_r`` can now be collapsed to just the single ``shape_r`` column).